KintsugiCode/tabibi/README.md

-tabibi
+# tabibi
 ==============================

-Audio source separation and tab notation.
+## Audio source separation and tab notation.

+One model is trained to separate the bass guitar audio track from a mixed audio track of a full band.
+The second model is then trained to take the first model's output and transcribe it into tab notation notes.

-Project Organization
+### Project Organization
 ------------

     ├── LICENSE